Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Foundations

 \subsection{Onion Requests}

-The other foundational component of Session is an onion routing protocol, referred to as onion requests, which enables Session clients to obfuscate their IP addresses by creating a 3-hop randomised path through the Service Node network.
+The other foundational component of Session is an onion routing protocol, referred to as onion requests, which enables Session clients to obfuscate their IP address by creating a 3-hop randomised `path' through the Session Node network.
 Onion requests use a simple onion routing protocol which successively encrypts each request for each of the three hops, ensuring:

-\begin{itemize} \item the first Service Node only knows the IP address of the client and the IP address of the middle Service Node, \item the middle Service Node only knows the IP address of the first and last Service Nodes, and \item the last Service Node only knows the IP address of the middle Service Node and the final destination IP address for the request. \end{itemize}
+\begin{itemize} \item The first Session Node only knows the IP address of the client and the middle Session Node; \item The middle Session Node only knows the first and last Session Nodes but not the client or destination; \item The last Session Node only knows the middle Session Node and the destination IP address. \end{itemize}